Master ammunition reloader, Bob Shell, lists the very best reloading books that every reloader should have on his or her shelf.

 - Barnes Reloading Manual Number 30745

 It is a loose leaf product and has over 1100 pages of info.
 Besides loading data and velocity it contains many hints on how to reload ammo in a safe manner.
 There are places for your notes as well.
 I have visited their plant and lab and everything is top drawer.
-They market reloading videos and aa few bullet jackets for those who might want to make their own jacketed projectiles.
-For info on the SIERRA BULLETS Reloading Manual you can go to the link above.
+They market reloading videos and a few bullet jackets for those who might want to make their own jacketed projectiles.
+For info on the SIERRA BULLETS reloading manual, you can go to the link above.

 Like Sierra, Hornady has been around for a long time.
 Not only do they make bullets, brass and loaded ammo is on the menu.
 They are also a major producer of reloading tools and equipment.

 The Hornady – 9th Edition Handbook Of Cartridge Reloading is a manual that contains usual reloading information plus some reloading tips.
 Case dimensions are also included along with the type of gun used.
 The latest book contains over 1000 pages.
 In the back, there is a glossary and other useful info.

 Keep in mind that the bullet makers use their own bullets when developing the data.
 That’s not a bad thing but something to keep in mind.